 “The car was purchased for a song ($10,000) by a private collector in Europe, then later acquired by the museum in Sinsheim (Germany),” he adds.
 “Because it was the first to exceed 1,000 kilometers per hour, it was a bigger sensation in Europe than in the U.S.A.”

 Today, natural gas supplies nearly one-fourth of U.S. energy, according to the AGA.
 Most natural gas demand comes from electricity generators – because it is the cleanest-burning fossil fuel.

-Editor’s Note - The historical society is proud to promote this story.
-One volunteer, Col. Kristin L. Wells. a retired U.S. Air Force filmmaker, interviewed Dick and created a narrated video from the Blue Flame creator’s original 16-mm color film.
+The historical society’s volunteer contributing senior researcher and editor, Col. Kris Wells, a retired USAF filmmaker, interviewed Dick Keller in 2013.
+Kris produced a 26-minute video from the Blue Flame creator’s original 16-mm color film.